Culture of Germany: Religion

+Christianity was introduced to the area of modern Germany by 300 AD and became fully Christianized by the time of Charlemagne in the eighth and ninth century.
+After the Reformation started by Martin Luther in the early 16th century, many people left the Catholic Church and became Protestant, mainly Lutheran and Calvinist.
 59.4% of the German population belongs to Christian denominations: 30% are Roman Catholic, and 29% are affiliated with Protestantism (the figures are known accurately because Germany imposes a church tax on those who disclose a religious affiliation).

 The north and east are predominantly Protestant, the south and west predominantly Catholic.
 Nowadays there is a non-religious majority in Hamburg and the former East German states.
 Germany was, at one point, almost in its entirety within the Roman Catholic Holy Roman Empire, but was also the source of Protestant reformers such as Martin Luther.
 During the Kulturkampf (from about 1872 to 1886) the government opposed the Catholic church.

 Historically, Germany had a substantial Jewish population.
 Only a few thousand people of Jewish origin remained in Germany after the Holocaust, but the German Jewish community now has about 100,000 members, many from the former Soviet Union.
-Germany also has a substantial Muslim minority, most of whom are from Turkey.
+Germany also has a substantial Muslim population, most of whom are descendants of Turkish workers from Turkey.

-German theologians include Luther, Melanchthon, Schleiermacher, Feuerbach, and Rudolf Otto.
-Germany was also the origin of many mystics, including Meister Eckhart, Rudolf Steiner, and Jakob Boehme; and of Pope Benedict XVI.
+German theologians include Luther, Melanchthon, Schleiermacher, and Rudolf Otto.
+Germany was also the origin of many mystics, including Meister Eckhart and Jakob Boehme; and of Pope Benedict XVI.

+Holidays and celebrations

+There are a number of public holidays in Germany.
+The country is particularly known for its Oktoberfest celebrations in Munich, its carnival culture and globally influential Christmas customs known as Weihnachten.
+3 October has been the national day of Germany since 1990, celebrated as the German Unity Day (Tag der Deutschen Einheit).